CT7-labs/rotating-sprite/README.md

 Made with Python 3.8.6 Pygame 2.0.1.
 I don't think it'll work in Python 2+, but I'm willing to be proved wrong.

-# usage
-The sprite spawns at the center of where you tell it to go, and is facing up on the screen.

 What else am I supposed to say in the README?
 -CT7